wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-part-property-pane/includes/4-build-custom-property-pane-controls.md

 ]
 ```

-In the next unit, you'll the custom field control shown in the figure above.
+In the next unit, you'll use the custom field control shown in the figure above.

 ## Summary